Everywhere (Michelle Branch song): Critical reception

-"Everywhere" received high praise from music critics.
 Billboard editor Chuck Taylor likened the song to a "shot of tequila" when compared with other pop music of the time, praising its mood, lyrics, and production.
 Chris Edge of Raleigh-Durham radio station WDCG said that the track conveys Branch's passion through its "incredible hook" and lyrics and praised its relatability.
 In Hasselt, Belgium, FM Limburg head of music Sandra Boussu labeled the track "cool and hip", comparing Branch to Morissette and Dutch singer Sita.
 AllMusic's Liana Jonas described the song "a lively and heartfelt song with electric-guitar power chords, spirited vocal delivery, and catchy chorus".
 Sputnikmusic reviewed the song, calling it the album's standout track.
 IGN Music called the song "definitely catchy".
 Sean Richardson of the Boston Phoenix described the song's intro as "glossy", going on to label the chorus as "unforgettable dream-pop" and comparing the track to Vanessa Carlton's debut single, "A Thousand Miles".
 British chart commentator James Masterton wrote that the song charted in the UK on its own merits and noted Branch's "tremendous" voice as well as the "uplifting" lyrics.

-Retrospectively, Post Grad Problems writer Charlie labeled "Everywhere" the perfect song, citing its attention-grabbing instrumental disparity and noting that changing anything in the chorus would have downgraded the song's quality, despite calling the rhyming scheme "sloppy".
-In 2017, Billboard ranked the song's chorus as the 77th-best of 21st century, referring to the second half as a "testament" to the entire refrain.
+Retrospectively, in 2017, Billboard ranked the song's chorus as the 77th-best of the 21st century, referring to the second half as a "testament" to the entire refrain.
 Garr noted that "Everywhere" marked the end of the "'90s angst" era and served as an influence for future female pop stars such as Kelly Clarkson, KT Tunstall, Sara Bareilles, and Hayley Williams of Paramore.
-Abby Jones of pop culture website Pop Dust named the track one of the best Radio Disney throwback hits, writing that it has aged well and noting its strong chorus.
 In September 2022, Emily Yahr of The Washington Post commented on the song's nostalgia factor, writing that it "transport[s] a significant portion of the population back to the simpler times of watching MTV after school, dramatic AIM away messages and piling friends into a car fresh off getting a driver's license and cranking up the radio".